paengski13/omnipay-multicards/README.md

 * merUrlIdx
 * password

-An Omnipay CreditCard object can be provided containing the card data.
-MultiCards does not support token purchases so you cannot pass a cardReference.
+An Omnipay CreditCard object can be provided containing the card data, or you can pass a cardReference parameter to make a token purchase after making a previously successful card purchase and getting the token as a response to that.

 ## Unit Testing